-"It was important to keep the bottom of the shell off the ground so it could heal properly," said Garrett Fraess, veterinary extern at the Zoo.
-(A veterinary extern is a fourth year veterinary student doing a clinical rotation at the Zoo as part of their veterinary school training.)
-"They don't make turtle-sized wheelchairs.
+At the time, Garrett Fraess, a veterinary extern at the Zoo said, "It was important to keep the bottom of the shell off the ground so it could heal properly.
+They don't make turtle-sized wheelchairs.
 So, we drew some sketches of a customized wheelchair and I sent them to a friend who is a LEGO® enthusiast."